milagrosniro/calorieTrackr/README.md

-npm run dev: Starts the development server. npm run build: Builds the project for production. npm run lint: Runs ESLint to analyze the code. npm run test: Runs unit tests (if any).
+npm run dev: Starts the development server. npm run build: Builds the project for production. npm run lint: Runs ESLint to analyze the code.

  ```

 ## 📝 License